remap/ndn-squirrel/INSTALL.md

 Running ./make-examples.sh makes the following example programs:

+* bin/test-encode-decode-data.nut: Encode and decode a data packet, including signing the data packet.
 * bin/test-encode-decode-interest.nut: Encode and decode an interest, testing interest selectors and the name URI.
-* bin/test-encode-decode-data.nut: Encode and decode a data packet, including signing the data packet.
-* bin/test-imp-publish-async.nut: On the Imp Device connect a local MicroForwarder which connects to the Agent, accept interests with prefix /testecho and echo back a data packet.
+* bin/test-imp-publish-async.nut: On the Imp Device connect to a local MicroForwarder which has a route to the Agent, accept interests with prefix /testecho and echo back a data packet.
 See test-imp-echo-consumer.
-* bin/test-imp-echo-consumer.nut: On the Agent, select a word, send the interest /testecho/word to the Imp Device which is echoed by test-imp-publish-async.
+* bin/test-imp-echo-consumer.nut: On the Agent, select a word and send the interest /testecho/word to the Imp Device which is echoed by test-imp-publish-async.